asakuras/other/README.md

 ## other
----
-Of course, it is the other files.
+Of course, it is some other files.